open-data-fabric/open-data-fabric/rfcs/005-dataset-annotations.md

 - Define our own schemas
   - Easy for development, but will result in poor interoperability
 - Define our own schemas, but align them with existing standards
-  - Better interop, but puts burden on chosing the right standards to follow and keeping up with their evolution
+  - Better interop, but puts burden on choosing the right standards to follow and keeping up with their evolution
 - Start with an existing standard
-  - It's likely that some aspects we need will not be covered and we'll have to extend and customize
+  - It's likely that some aspects we need will not be covered, and we'll have to extend and customize
   - We may not be able to express some standard schemas in our strongly-typed data model

 We decide to delay the decision for now until we do more research on standards and investigate replacing data model with `IPLD`.

-In addition to basic annotational metadata we will also have files associated with datasets.
+In addition to basic annotative metadata we will also have files associated with datasets.
 These could be:
 - A simple README file in different text formats
 - Images used in the README
 - A set of notebooks that demonstrate how to use datasets